Gomal University: Gomal College of Veterinary Sciences

 The Gomal College of Veterinary Sciences was established as the Institute of Animal Husbandry and Veterinary Sciences.
 The college grants Master of Philosophy and Doctor of Veterinary Medicine academic degrees.
 The college is under the jurisprudence of the Ministry of Food Agriculture and Livestock.

 Graduate schools and departments

 The university offers master programmes in physics, chemistry, mathematics, economics, and biological science.
 The research on physics began in 1974 after the physics department gained independence from Peshawar University the following year.
 Earlier, the Physics Department was established in the Government Post-Graduate College (GPGC) under the University of Peshawar in 1968 and was transferred to Gomal University in 1974.
-During the same time, scientist Abdul Qadeer Khan joined the research faculty and briefly taught courses on physics as a visiting professor.
-Gomal University currently focuses its research and development in radiation physics, particle physics, plasma physics, and computational physics (as well as Monte Carlo integration).
+During the same time, scientist Abdul Qadeer Khan joined the research faculty and briefly taught physics courses as a visiting professor.
+Gomal University focuses its research and development in radiation physics, particle physics, plasma physics, and computational physics (as well as Monte Carlo integration).